 Mariner Seafoods Shoreline Protection

-In November, 2019, JJM Construction Ltd., on behalf of Mariner Seafoods Ltd., (the Applicant), submitted a project permit application to conduct improvements to existing shoreline protection infrastructure along the foreshore of the leased property at 2295 Commissioner Street, Vancouver, British Columbia on federal lands and waters managed by the Vancouver Fraser Port Authority.
+In January 2020, a project permit was issued to JJM Construction Ltd., on behalf of Mariner Seafoods Ltd., (the Applicant), to conduct improvements to existing shoreline protection infrastructure along the foreshore of the leased property at 2295 Commissioner Street, Vancouver, British Columbia on federal lands and waters managed by the Vancouver Fraser Port Authority.

 About the project